rediris/infrastrukt/README.md

 Foundation, for WordPress
 =================

-Foundation, for WordPress, is a blank canvas with the exceptional capabilities of ZURB's Foundation Framework, and HTML5 Boilerplate.
+Foundation, for WordPress, is a blank canvas with the exceptional capabilities of ZURB's Foundation Framework and HTML5 Boilerplate.
 It's killer.

 Don't leave me behind!
 -----